-This device seems to be the go-to for hardware wallets.
+This device is the go-to for hardware wallets.
 It was created by a French company that aimed to create a compact device that supports several of the popular cryptocurrencies such as Bitcoin, Ethereum, and Altcoins.

-This USB device adds an extra layer of security to your transactions.
-It must be connected to the computer and the user must make a physical confirmation on the device itself before the transaction occurs.
+This USB device adds an extra layer of security to your transactions since it must be connected to the computer and a physical confirmation on the device itself must be made before any transaction is made.

-This would eliminate any chances of hackers or computer hijackers from taking over your computer to get to your heard earned Bitcoins.
+This would eliminate any chances of hackers or computer hijackers from taking over your computer to get to your hard earned Bitcoins.

 Thanks to the increasing popularity of Bitcoin, it is now extremely easy to acquire some.
 Here are some of the best methods for buying Bitcoin.